Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 "Oh yeah," Kor'kara interjected, leaning over the railing.
 "I guess some of them are getting to know the place."

 "What's going on?"
-'Ichael asked as they walk closer to the edge.
+'Ichael asks as they walk closer to the edge.
 "Why are the soldiers here?"

 "Oh, uh...
 These guys decided to surrender."
 'Ichael looked over to them, dumbfounded.
 "I heard they decided to try and... take matters into their own hands, but some other people who came here from Galvana convinced them that they didn't need to do that."
 'Ichael's eyes widened, but Kor'kara waved them down a bit.
 "Not Joshua and Bran, though.
 It wasn't them.
 It was some office workers and accountants 'n such."